shen-ee/Rush-Diving/index.md

 ### Dev Week 3 (10.10-10.16)
 What have we achieved:

-Game story confirmed:
+* Game story confirmed:
   Instead of making a game that maniqulate how mosquito bites to a landing game.
-Switch the main character to human
+* Switch the main character to human

 What are the challenges we are facing:

-Changing the character from mosquito to human being Decide what background scenes theme and storyline/mechanics How to win this game and make player feel successful
+* Changing the character from mosquito to human being
+* Decide what background scenes theme and storyline/mechanics
+* How to win this game and make player feel successful

 What we are planning to do next:

-Checking all suitable assets.
+* Checking all suitable assets.
-Group discussion for all possible mechanics and decide the main ones.
+* Group discussion for all possible mechanics and decide the main ones.
-Update Github files and make sure everyone has same version of Unity
+* Update Github files and make sure everyone has same version of Unity

 ### Dev Week 4 (10.17-10.23)
 What have we achieved:

-Scene usage confirmed
+* Scene usage confirmed
-Basic machnics has been deiced
+* Basic machnics has been deiced
-Landing first person view created
+* Landing first person view created

 What are the challenges we are facing:

+* Dizzness feeling while landing
+* Add a magic flying mat(or something else) to land, how to make it look natural (Color, Motion, looks from first sight)
+* Finish building up the whole scene

 What we are planning to do next:

+* Group Discussion for starting page
+* How to make it look natural and smoother while turning in the sky
+* How to win this game and make the final win result page

 ### Dev Week 5 (10.24-10.30)
 What have we achieved:

+Starting scene set up and tested

+* Smoothed turning motion in the sky
+* Win result page finished
+* Random barrier model found and discussed about how they should show up and hurt player

 What are the challenges we are facing:

 What we are planning to do next: